infosec-ucalgary/magpieCTF-2025/web/cops_like_ciphers_and_cookies/readme.md

 ## Backstory

 A glimpse into the NYPD as a new employee.
-Attackers will get to navigate through their servers to find out the truth about who killed Kristina.
+Attackers will get to navigate through their servers to find out the truth about who killed Christina.
 This challenge will frame Jake, however, his innocence will be proven later.

 ## Intended Solve